NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

   - `which`: This only supports the value `last` at this point.
   - `icon`: Any [Material Design Icon](http://materialdesignicons.com/) name
   - `value`: A name to display.
 All `{prop}`s will be replaced by their corresponding `features[which].properties[prop]` value.
+- `layerAttachments`: Attachments that may apply to the entire layer.
+  - `labels`: Place a label beside each feature.
+Also applies to `coordinateAttachments.marker` features.
+    - `initialVisibility`: Whether the label sublayer is initially on.
+Users can toggle sublayers on and off in the layer settings in the LayersTool.
+    - `theme`: Label theme.
+Either `default` or `solid`.
+Default is white text with a black border.
+Solid is white text with a dark-grey background box.
+    - `size`: Label size.
+Either `default` or `large`.
+Default is 14px, large is 16px.
 - `coordinateAttachments`: Attachment layers for each coordinate of every feature.
   - `marker`: Place a marker at every coordinate of every feature.
     - `initialVisibility`: Whether the coordinate marker sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.